Rashmiamalsha964/Finance_Tracker_Backend/README.md

 ##  Installing Dependencies

-### Clone the repository and install the dependencies for thebackend.
+### Clone the repository and install the dependencies for the backend.

 * git clone https://github.com/Rashmiamalsha964/Finance_Tracker_Backend.git